AnonymousMSubmit/762-SuppMat/README.md

 ## Introduction
 This repository provides some details and additions.
+Our tests are based on generated DSL files.
+For general considerations, we will open source the DSL file database after Accept Notification to help the communities in related fields.
-The project will be available after our paper is accepted.
+Therefore, the project will be available after our paper is accepted.